What Kind Of Food Should I Feed My 1-month-old Puppy?

 Monitoring the Transition

-Throughout the transition to solid food, it is important to monitor your puppy's progress and make adjustments as needed.
+Throughout the transition to solid food, it is important to monitor your puppy's and make adjustments as needed.
 Pay attention to their appetite, stools, and overall well-being.
 Gradually decrease the amount of liquid added to their food as they become more comfortable with solid textures.
 If your puppy experiences any digestive issues or refuses to eat solid food, consult with your veterinarian for guidance and support.

 Water Consumption